aff3ct/dvbs2/README.md

 - `build/bin/dvbs2_tx_rx`: the Monte-Carlo simulation of the transmitter and the receiver,
-- `build/bin/dvbs2_tx_rx_bb`: the Monte-Carlo simulation of the transmitter and the receiver without filters and synchro,
+- `build/bin/dvbs2_tx_rx_bb`: the Monte-Carlo simulation of the transmitter and the receiver without filters and synchro.
-- `build/bin/dvbs2_matlab_bridge`: bridge to MATLAB,
-- `build/bin/dvbs2_matlab_tx`: the transmitter to be launched from MATLAB,
-- `build/bin/dvbs2_matlab_rx`: the receiver to be launched from MATLAB.

 ## Run